 If you’re worried about your child, talk to your GP or Well Child nurse.

 FASD cannot be cured but it can be managed.
-While New Zealand does not currently have FASD-specific treatment and support programmes, help may be available in your area to address issues such as learning, communication and behaviour.
+There are limited FASD-specific programmes in New Zealand but help may be available in your area for learning, communication and behaviour issues and for intellectual disabilities.

 Talk to your GP or Well Child nurse about getting help for your child.
 If your child is at school, you can also talk to their teacher.